Champagne Henriot - Brut Millésimé 1996

 Ratings: Gault Millau 17.5/20, Bettane & Desseauve 17/20, RVF 16/20, Guide Hachette 2**Stars

-“Winey and deep, reflecting the great intensity of this vintage, the 1996 impresses with its integrity and perfect structure.
-The aromatic profile, featuring delicate citrus and meringue notes, is also superb.”
+“Winey and deep, true to the character of this highly intense vintage, the 1996 impresses with its integrity and perfectly balanced structure.
+The aromatic profile, featuring delicate citrus notes and hints of meringue, is also superb.”
 (Guide des Vins de France 2009 – Bettane & Desseauve)

-Buy Henriot Champagnes at the best price in a private sale!
+Buy your Henriot Champagnes at the best price in a private sale!

 Starting at €99 on your first order